Dr Haider Mannan

 Biography

-He teaches and coordinates a full unit Statistical Methods in Epidemiology for Master of Epidemiology, MPH, MHSc, Master of Data Science and Master of Nursing courses during spring semester, another full unit Environmental Epidemiology/Epidemiology of Climate Change for Master of Epidemiology, MPH and MHSc students during autumn semester.
-He also teaches introductory biostatistics for Foundations of Medicine 2 to MBBS/MD students, a WesternX open learning platform short course Longitudinal Modelling for Population Health Researchers, and conducts workshops on multilevel and multivariate regression models at GRS and THRI.
+He teaches and coordinates two full units - Statistical Methods in Epidemiology for Master of Epidemiology, MPH, MHSc, Master of Data Science and Master of Nursing courses during spring semester, and Epidemiology of Climate Change for Master of Epidemiology, MPH and MHSc students during autumn semester.
+He also teaches a WesternX open learning platform short course Longitudinal Modelling for Population Health Researchers, and conducts workshops on multilevel and multivariate regression models at GRS and THRI.
+At Western he also taught Environmental Epidemiology to Master of Epidemiology students and introductory biostatistics for Foundations of Medicine 2 to MBBS/MD students.

 Research Interests